Engee documentation

 here:

-• function ui(): Defines the function that creates the application interface;
+• function ui(): Definition of the function that creates the application interface;

-• The first block cell([]): Displays the text with the instruction: "Enter a number to calculate its square";
+• The first block cell([]): Displaying text with instructions: "Enter a number to calculate its square";

-• :N: The relation of the field to the variable N;
+• :N: Relation of a field to a variable N;

-• The third block is cell([])': Displaying the result (the square of the number) using 'bignumber;
+• The third block cell([]): Displaying the result (the square of the number) using bignumber;

 6. Creating a route and closing the module